 A study of the processes and products of theological reflection and scientific inquiry and issues that arise in the interaction of the two enterprises.
+This course satisfies the Scientific Connections requirement.
 Also listed as NSCI 3183.
 Fall of even-numbered years.